 c.
 Measures for economic relaunch

 The government of Kazakhstan reacted rapidly to the pandemic, designing an anti-crisis package of USD 10 bn (KZT 4.4 trn or about 9% of GDP) to augment the social safety net and support businesses, in particular SMEs.
 Kazakhstan started deconfining in May 2020, while developing new support and recovery measures.
 A joint action plan of the government and the National Bank included an additional series of support measures on taxation, digitalisation, public-private partnerships (PPPs), and reforms of the regulatory environment for investments.
-A "Comprehensive Economic Growth Recovery Plan" was also developed during the summer, providing for an expansion of business financing and concessional lending, together with extensions to the Employment Roadmap.
-As a second wave threatens the country, a new medium-term growth agenda has been presented, and the creation of a Supreme Council for reforms under the President and an Agency for Strategic Planning and Reforms was announced in September.
-The country is now adopting a new series of containment measures at regional levels, including lockdowns and mobility restrictions.
+A "Comprehensive Economic Growth Recovery Plan" was also developed during the summer 2020, providing for an expansion of business financing and concessional lending, together with extensions to the Employment Roadmap.
+As a second wave threatened the country, a new medium-term growth agenda has been presented, and the creation of a Supreme Council for reforms under the President and an Agency for Strategic Planning and Reforms was announced in September 2020.

 On 25 June 2020, the Asian Development Bank (ADB) approved a USD 1bn loan in budget support for KZ pandemic response; it expects USD 750 mln co-financing from the Asian Infrastructure Investment Bank.
 ADB will continue supporting key structural reforms, access to finance for small businesses, support green finance, and agriculture.